phetsims/natural-selection/doc/implementation-notes.md

 ## Terminology

-Most of terminology that you'll need to navigate the implementation is found in [model.md](https://github.com/phetsims/natural-selection/blob/master/doc/model.md).
+The domain terminology that you'll need to navigate the implementation is found in [model.md](https://github.com/phetsims/natural-selection/blob/master/doc/model.md).

 Terms that are specific to the implementation: